-Strive eagerly for the greatest spiritual gifts….If I speak in human and angelic tongues, but do not have love, I am a resounding gong or a clashing cymbal.”
+“Strive eagerly for the greatest spiritual gifts…If I speak in human and angelic tongues but do not have Love, I am a resounding gong or a clashing cymbal.”
 1 Corinthians 12:31-13.

 You may recall back in September of 1997, the funeral of Princess Diana, where this passage was the centerpiece of the liturgical celebration.
-Then, a boyish looking Prime Minister, Tony Blair walked into the pulpit of Westminster Abby and read this passage with such conviction and great eloquence.
+Then, a boyish-looking Prime Minister, Tony Blair, walked into the pulpit of Westminster Abby and read this passage with such conviction and great eloquence.
 And this was just seconds before Elton John sang his tender song of “Candle in the Wind.”

 Now for me, Saint Paul’s Letter to the Corinthians was the show stopper moment, less so Elton John’s song.
-A reminder of how powerful God’s word and how responsible we must be in reading with sound voice, pace, timber and appropriate emphasis.
+A reminder of how powerful God’s word and how responsible we must be in reading with sound voice, pace, timber, and appropriate emphasis.

-So what do we do for love and for the sake of the gospel?
-Where do we meet this kind of love in our own lives?
+So what do we do for Love and for the sake of the gospel?
+Where do we meet this kind of Love in our own lives?

-Most of us want to hand on to our young people, not only a good and wholesome life, but a plan of life where the acts of faith, hope and love will come to heal and bring balance to the challenging moments that are inevitable in life.
+Most of us want to hand on to our young people, not only a good and wholesome life but a plan of life where the acts of faith, hope and Love will come to heal and bring balance to the challenging moments that are inevitable in life.

 In mentioning Princess Diana, I reminded of how her sons — carry on her social and political work, in an attempt to give value to others despite the most complicated aspects of living in the limelight of celebrity.
 Our own political leaders often miss this vital aspect of moral and generative authority.
-And for us, the greatest legacy of parents and their children, is to maintain these bonds of love from generation to generation.
+And for us, the greatest legacy of parents and their children is to maintain these bonds of Love from generation to generation.

-On this recent trip of mine, the very next day, my nephew Phil and I went, on a very snowy day, to Dachau Concentration Camp outside of Munich, where I learned that 2,700 priest and ministers were imprisoned during forced labor, and where many died.
+On this recent trip of mine, the very next day, my nephew Phil and I went, on a very snowy day, to Dachau Concentration Camp outside of Munich, where I learned that 2,700 priests and ministers were imprisoned during forced labor, and where many died.

 Blessed Rupert Mayer prayed:

 “Because you [O Lord] will it, it is best.
 Because you will it, we are blest.
-Till in your hands our hearts find rest.”
+Till in your hands, our hearts find rest.”